arista-eosplus/packer-ztpserver/Fedora/README.md

     </pre>

     You now have a full-featured ZTPServer.
 We've gone ahead and placed some demo files from [GitHub](https://github.com/arista-eosplus/ztpserver-demo) to make life a little easier.
 All of the interesting files are in ```/usr/share/ztpserver``` and ```/etc/ztpserver/```.
 4. Log into the server with user ```root``` and password ```eosplus```.
-Simply type
+Simply type to start the standalone ztpserver:
 <pre>
 ztps
 </pre>
-to start the standalone ztpserver, or
+or to send all console output to a file:
 <pre>
 ztps --debug </dev/null >/var/log/ztps-console.log 2>&1 &
 </pre>
-to send all console output to a file.
 You can stop the ztps process anytime by typing
 <pre>
 pkill ztps
 </pre>